 - Bridgeport met their goals for providing a certain volume of care in all care areas, and exceeded their goal for cardiovascular surgery and diagnostic cardiac catheterization.

 - And perhaps most importantly, patient satisfaction and customer preference increased.

 While achieving improved performance in a number of areas, the hospital also met its financial goals.
 They were able to increase the price of their managed care services, stay below the allocated staffing budget and achieve supply chain savings of $750,000 in excess of their goal.

 Trademarks mentioned in this article belong to the respective owners.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Hospital Scorecard discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 31 scorecard templates, including Hospital Scorecard discussed in this article.

 - Automate.
 Learn what Balanced Scorecard software is and how it can make your life easier by automating strategy execution, KPIs, and strategy maps.